Epistemology

 Build legitimacy through community value and social trust.

-Result: from donor-dependent projects to resilient institutions that sustain public value.
+Result: from donor-dependent projects to resilient institutions that can allocate scarce resources better and sustain public value.

 Reimagining Global Health provides the normative and structural critique.
-With & For provides the applied pathway to institutional transformation.
+With & For provides applied support that complements existing in-country and global actors: converting guidance into costed choices, coordinated implementation, and accountable results.